Legoless/DesignKit/README.md

 ### Icons

+DesignKit provides many vector icons out of the box.

 # Technique

 The effects are rendered each on a separate UIViews that are placed above the target layer in the view hierarchy.
 This allows for setting the opacity of each effect separately, including the layer itself.